jenineharris/foundation-biostat-2021/README.md

         + Interpret the descriptive statistics in single paragraph
     + Select and create appropriate graphs to explore the relationships between each predictor variable and the outcome variable
         + Interpret each graph in one or two sentences
-* A small percentage of your score will be based on your reviews of other student midterm discussion board posts
+* A small percentage of your score will be based on your reviews of other student checkpoint 2 discussion board posts

 **The final project is worth 50% of your course grade and should include the following: (DUE before class December 16)**